xpn-arcos/xpn/README.md

   ./xpn -v -n <number of processes> -l <full path to the hostfile>  start
   ```

-  To use a thread pool to serve the requests add the -tp flag.

 - Then,  launch the program that will use Expand (XPN client):

   ```